 Scheduling Advising Appointments

-Walk-in appointments are for quick 10 minute or less questions.
-When you come in for a walk-in, the front office will ask why you need to see an advisor.
+Available only for graduate students, walk-ins are for quick meetings under 10 minutes.
+They are offered on a first come, first served basis.
+Please be prepared to explain the nature of your question to our front office staff when you arrive.
 This is to help assess if it is appropriate for a walk-in or if you need an appointment.

 There are no office hours during the summer term.